darchr/gem5art/docs/tutorials/spec2006-tutorial.md

 ./packer build spec2006/spec2006.json
 ```

-The process should not take more than 40 minutes on a fairly recent machine with a normal internet speed.
+The process should take about than an hour to complete on a fairly recent machine with a cable internet speed.
 The disk image will be in disk-image/spec2006/spec2006-image/spec2006.

 **Note:**: Packer will output a VNC port that could be used to inspect the building process.